google/objax/README.md

 ### Testing your installation

-You can run a few basic operations:
+You can test your installation by running the code below:

 ```python
 import jax